 top of page

-Below is your blueprint for mastering healthy aging so you can keep doing what you love — from weekend lacrosse to chasing salmon from the boat.
+Below is your blueprint for mastering healthy aging.
+This guide will help you keep doing what you love, whether it's weekend lacrosse or chasing salmon from the boat.

 Why Healthy Aging Starts With Movement

 The human body was built to move, not to sit still.
-As we age, muscle mass naturally declines, balance becomes more challenged, and connective tissues become less elastic.
+As we age, muscle mass naturally declines, balance becomes more challenging, and connective tissues lose their elasticity.
 But here’s the good news: none of these changes have to derail your lifestyle.

-Consistent movement acts like a tune-up for joints and muscles, improving:
+Consistent movement acts like a tune-up for your joints and muscles, improving:

 • Strength and power